Updated – May 2026

 end Critical characteristics:

-- Encryption: Both in transit and at rest
+- Encryption: Both in transit and at rest, with customer-managed keys for regulated data

 - Completeness: No gaps in the decision record